xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-28-starfest-at-the-tote.md

   </a>
 </div>

 mycriesfallondeafears, an emocore band from Eora, closed the festival with a 30-minute set from around 10:40pm.
-I was so excited for their set, having seen them once before in late 2024 when they played with my band 'gatecrash' at d'shut.
+I was excited to watch them play all afternoon and evening, having seen them before once in late 2024 when they played with my band 'gatecrash' at d'shut.
+Since this day, I have often cited them as the best live band I have ever seen.
 <br><br>
 mycriesfallondeafears